 The Chambers-McCain Foundation supports two major scholarship programs:

-Boulé Scholars Program - The Boulé Scholars Program is a scholarship program of the Chambers-McCain Foundation, Beta Delta Boulé and the Grand Boulé of Sigma Pi Phi Fraternity.
-It's objective is to address the existing gap between black male youth and their peers and other ethnic groups.
-It aims to raise the level of educational expectations and performance of black male students by cultivating and celebrating their academic excellence from elementary school to college and graduate and professional school levels.
+Boulé Scholars Program - The Boulé Scholars Program is a scholarship program of the Chambers-McCain Foundation, Beta Delta Boulé the Grand Boulé of Sigma Pi Phi Fraternity, and YBLA.
+It aims to raise the level of educational expectations and performance of black male students by cultivating and celebrating their academic excellence from college and graduate and professional school levels.
 Boulé Scholars are envisioned as meriting the same level of prestige, or higher, as that associated with students selected as Rhodes Scholars.
-Currently, this scholarship is awarded to a student only from YBLA mentoring program.
-Pre-approved applicants final application due March 1st, 2021.

 Scholarship Applicant Criteria

 To be eligible, the student must be an African American male, with a cumulative grade point average of 3.0 or better (unweighted); from any high school, public or private in the Charlotte metropolitan area.
 The student must be registering for full-time college enrollment (12 credits or more).
 The Social Action Committee has appointed a Scholarship Committee charged with determining the selection criteria and the evaluation of candidates.
 Criteria for the scholarship award will be:

 Recommendations from persons knowledgeable of applicants’ capabilities

 Additional information regarding applicants’ school activities, community service, background and financial need